defenseunicorns/pepr/website/content/en/docs/OnSchedule.md

 ## Examples

-Update the current-iteration ConfigMap every 15 seconds and use the store to track the current count:
+Update the curr ConfigMap every 15 seconds and use the store to track the current count:

 ```typescript
 let curr = 0